Check out this great instructional video from world-renowned City of Hope.

-During the targeted ages of 25-40, many women miss the opportunity to detect breast cancer early.
-Since Keesha's diagnosis, we have heard many personal stories from her friends - and from others who have heard her story.
+During the ages of 25-40, many women miss the opportunity to detect breast cancer early.
+Since Keesha's diagnosis, we have heard similar personal stories from her friends - and from others.

 Some talk about their "bad experience" at an early gynecology appointment that made them shy-away from future visits.
 Some talk about how they were "not sexually active" so they did not see the need for a gynecology visit.
 Several shared that they believed that breast cancer is something that "older women" have - so there is no need for a visit.
 Others talked about how they were "confused about how to do a self-exam."

 All of these are valid personal stories - and Keesha shared some of these as her reasons too.
-But she also admonished her friends to please become educated and start following a plan of personal exams and annual clinical exams.
+But she also admonished her friends to please become educated and start following a plan of personal exams and annual clinical exams starting immediately.

 You can find more about personal and clinical exams from the